Justaus3r/Xile/README.md

 |30-Apr-2021    | Read Markdown and list directories as a tree                            |
 |22-May-2021    | Can detect a git initialized Directory                                  |
 |23-July-2021   | Fix some system commands not working and other bugs and can now show pulic ip addresses|
+|4-Sep-2021     | Git initialized dirs now also show their branch

 #### Upcoming update
 --?